MacMiniVault/Mac-Scripts/mmvwordpress/mmvwordpress-README.md

 Note this script is primarily made for Macs in a production environment running on a static IP.
 If you have Server.app installed on a development machine and you don't have a problem editing the /etc/hosts file it could be used to quickly get a WordPress site setup.

 #WHAT THIS SCRIPT DOES
-+ Checks to make sure OS X is at 10.8.x and has Server.app installed and initiated and MySQL is installed
++ Checks to make sure OS X is at 10.8.x, 10.9.x, or 10.10.x and has Server.app installed and initiated and MySQL is installed
 + Downloads the latest version of WordPress
 + Starts the Web service within Server.app and enables PHP functionality
 + Prompts for a domain name, does basic validation to make sure it's really a domain